alfiano/volume-spike/README.md

 # volume-spike
-crypto volume spike detector on tokocrypto
+Crypto volume spike detector on tokocrypto.
+This script run every 15 minute, scan all the coins in tokocrypto.com and detect if there is 5 times increase on the volume